INTRODUCTION

 When you enter the city

 With his divine vision, Jesus could foresee what would happen when the disciples enter the city.
 There was no running water in the houses.
-Usually, ladies went to fetch water from the nearby well or fountain.
+Usually, women went to fetch water from the nearby well or fountain.
 So, a man carrying a jar of water was an unusual sight.
 However, according to the Jewish custom, the master of the house had to draw the water on the 13th of Nisan before the stars appeared in the heavens, to knead the unleavened bread for the Passover.
-Most probably, the Passover was held in the upper room of Mark’s house (Acts 12:12) whose mother Mary was a follower of Jesus.
+Most probably, the Passover was held in the upper room of the house of Mark (Acts 12:12) whose mother, Mary, was a follower of Jesus.
 The man who carried the water might be Mark, who is believed to be one of the 70 (72) disciples of Jesus.
 Hence, the master of the house was his father, Aristopolos.

 Follow him to the house he enters

 Since the man who carried the water was not the house owner, Peter and John must follow him to the house he entered and meet the owner.
-It was like Jesus sent two disciples to get the donkey (Lk 19:29-31).
+It was akin to Jesus sending two disciples to get the donkey (Lk 19:29-31).
 They believed and obeyed what Jesus told them to do.

 (11) say to the owner: ‘The master asks: where is the room where I may eat the Passover meal with my disciples?’

-Many people in Palestine used to have an upper room allotted for prayer, gatherings, or for guests.
-Jesus might have used such a room of the owner during his previous visits to Jerusalem.
+People in Palestine used to have upper rooms for their houses allotted for prayer, gatherings, or for guests.
+Jesus might have used the upper room of that owner during his previous visits to Jerusalem.
 “Say to the master of the house, ‘The Teacher says, where is my guest room where I may eat the Passover with my disciples?”’
-(Mk 14:14).
-Jesus had previously arranged that room with the owner for his last Passover meal.
+(Mk 14:14) Jesus had previously arranged for the use of that room with the owner for his last Passover meal.
 Since Mark’s parents were rich, their upper room could accommodate those 13 people to recline and eat the food.
 Jesus’ team also had enough people to eat one Passover lamb (Ex 12:3-4).

 (12) He will show you a large, furnished room upstairs, and there you will prepare for us.